vperezma/bootcamp1Notes/day5.md

 ##CSS review
 	- What are some of the CSS styles we went over last Wednesday?
 	- How do you style a border in CSS?
-	-What are the three ways you can connect your CSS to your HTML?
+	- What are the three ways you can connect your CSS to your HTML?

 -6:15 - 6:45: HTML Quiz